laderast/AnalyticsCourse/README.md

 The goal of the online portion is to build a predictive model using the synthetic patient dataset to predict 30 day readmissions.

-Day 1: Calculating L (length of stay), A (Acuity), and E (Emergency room admisions) Day 2: Calculating C (co-morbidities)
+Day 1: Calculating L (length of stay), A (Acuity), and E (Emergency room admissions) from synthetic patient cohort in SQLite database.
+Day 2: Calculating C (co-morbidities) from ICD-9 codes in SQLite database.
-Day 3: Initial predictive modeling for predicting/adding in genotypic component (Bonus) Day 4: Final predictive model and presentation for Day 5
+Day 3: Initial predictive modeling for prediction using logistic regression/adding in genotypic component (Bonus) Day 4: Build Final predictive model and presentation for Day 5